 25. Bush craft.
 For something a little different, East Neuk Outdoors offer many outdoor activities including bushcraft and fire making, ax throwing, archery and watersports.

 26. Cycling.
 Hire a bike from Spokes Of St Andrews and explore the coast and countryside!
-As well as hiking the Fife Coastal Path, you can cycle it too.
+As well as hiking the Fife Coastal Path, you can cycle parts of it too.

 27. Horse Riding.
-Barbarafield Riding School have horse riding lessons and treks for all levels spanning over 300 acres of farmland.
+Barbarafield Riding School has horse riding lessons and treks for all levels spanning over 300 acres of farmland.

 Other things to do in St Andrews & beyond